wangjenn/selfcompassion-llm/README.md

 ## 📘 Development Notes

-- Exploration notebooks are under `/notebook/`.
+- Exploration notebooks are under `/notebooks/`.
-- See `notebook/README.md` for detailed documentation of the RAG implementation.
-- The `rag_implementation_example.py` provides a clean, educational version of the core RAG system.
 - Embeddings (`embeddings.npy`, `id_index.json`) are **ignored** from git.
 - Feedback data is stored locally (not shared).